 Read on to learn about the key features of Hawaii’s foreclosure law and find out the citations to the statutes so you can review the law yourself.

-In the past, foreclosures in Hawaii were typically nonjudicial, which means they took place without court supervision.
-However, this changed in 2011 when the state implemented a “Mortgage Foreclosure Dispute Resolution Program” (foreclosure mediation) that applies to nonjudicial foreclosures.
-(For more information on the mediation program, see Nolo's article Hawaii's Mortgage Foreclosure Dispute Resolution Program.)
+In the past, foreclosures in Hawaii were typically nonjudicial.
+But in 2011, the state implemented a “Mortgage Foreclosure Dispute Resolution Program” (foreclosure mediation) that applies to nonjudicial foreclosures.
+So, to bypass the mediation program, most lenders now use a judicial foreclosure process.

 If the foreclosing party wins the lawsuit, the borrower’s home will be sold and the proceeds paid to the foreclosing party in order to satisfy the mortgage loan debt.
 Prior to the sale, the foreclosing party must publish a notice of sale in a newspaper once each week for three weeks.
-Haw.
-Rev. Stat. § 667-20.
+(Haw.
+Rev. Stat. § 667-20).

 “Reinstating” is when a borrower catches up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.